 Prioritized list of issues

 Underneath the scope widget in the Optimization Hub right section, a list of issues is displayed based on the applied filters and organized by priority.
-Solving the issue at the top would be higher priority as its potential impact would increase the experience score the most.
+Solving the issue at the top would be a higher priority as its potential impact would increase the experience score the most.
 Solving the one at the bottom would have the least impact.

 For example, based on the image above, improving the logon duration would potentially increase the overall DEX score by 0.3 for the selected devices.